Lawrence, Manhattan mayors compete for most census responses

-LAWRENCE/MANHATTAN, Kan.
-(KSNT) – Competition is no stranger to the cities of Lawrence and Manhattan, however they typically involve the sports of each city’s university.
+TOPEKA, Kan.
+(KSNT) – Competition is no stranger to the cities of Lawrence and Manhattan, however, they typically involve the sports of each city’s university.
 Now, community members are seeing a different Sunflower Showdown.

 Earlier this month, Manhattan Mayor Usha Reddi challenged Lawrence Mayor Jennifer Ananda to see which city could receive the higher census response rate by May 15.
 Less than a week later, Ananda accepted.